DavidHornung/Machine_learning/README.md

 ## [3.
 Linear regression using embeding (click to redirect)](https://github.com/Adrian-Muino/DMML2022_Geneva/blob/main/Code/3.DMML_2022_Geneva_Embeding_Model.ipynb).
 In this third notebook we succeded to improve even more our accuracy by using word embedding on the linear regression.
-You can see here after our accuracy results on the test set (containing 20% of the training data):
+You can see here after our results on the test set (containing 20% of the training data):

 |index|Logistic Regression|
 |---|---|